 Sure it will be about the product category you sell or the industry you’re in.
 The idea here is to make these leads more aware.

 By empowering them with the right information, you also earn credibility and authority in the respective industry.

-It can be about buying guides of the particular type of product, information, and facts related to the items and industry, scientific knowledge, and much more.
+It can be about buying guides of a particular type of product, information, and facts related to the items and industry, scientific knowledge, and much more.

-You can direct them towards your blog regarding the particular topics giving them the opportunity to engage and connect with your brand.
+You can direct them toward your blog regarding particular topics giving them the opportunity to engage and connect with your brand.